wso2/openservicebroker-apim/README.md

 | ${broker-db-password}         | Password for authentication to databases                  | root              |
 | ${broker-db-name}             | Name of the database that you want to store your data in  | broker            |

-4. Set the environment variable for the ```config.yaml``` using the follwing command.
+4. Set the environment variable for the ```config.yaml``` using the following command.
 ```
 $ export APIM_BROKER_CONF_FILE=$GOPATH/src/github.com/wso2/openservicebroker_apim/config/config.yaml
 ```
-5. Create Service Broker binary executable, using the repective command below.
+5. Create Service Broker binary executable, using the respective command below.
 * Ubuntu OS users
 ```
 $ make build-linux